 On the hunt for great plant-based dining?
-The best vegan restaurants in Sydney.
+These are the best vegan restaurants in Sydney.

 Want to go on a cocktail adventure?
 Check out our guide to Sydney's 50 best bars.

 The queue starts forming well before the doors swing open, and once that steaming hot bowl of noodles and tonkotsu broth arrives in front of you, you'll understand why.
 Owners Katie Shortland and Scott Gault spent serious time in Japan, pursuing the perfect ramen recipe, and if the endless crowds here are anything to go by, it looks like they found it.
 Prefer to keep it plant-based?
 They've got a knockout vegan version, too.